-Federal RICO (racketeering) cases in Nevada are brought by the U.S. Attorney’s Office.
+Federal RICO (racketeering) cases in Nevada are brought by the United States Attorney’s Office.
 These prosecutions target enterprises that engage in a pattern of criminal activity within a 10-year time frame.
-The offenses usually involve large scale theft, fraud, drug trafficking, or violence.
+The offenses usually involve large-scale theft, fraud, drug trafficking, or violence.
 Defendants typically face fines and/or up to 20 years in prison.
 And they are required to forfeit any cash and property related to the racketeering activities.

 In this article, our Las Vegas criminal defense attorneys discuss:

 - 2. When do feds bring racketeering charges?